JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 ##### Set your Team ID

-To set new Team ID for your project for the first time, open the project in Xcode (**File | Open Project in Xcode**):
+To set a new Team ID for your project for the first time, open the project in Xcode (**File | Open Project in Xcode**):

 1. In the Project navigator on the left-hand side, select **iosApp**.
 2. Select **iosApp** under **Targets** and switch to the **Signing & Capabilities** tab.
 3. In the **Team** list, select your team.

-   If you haven't set up your team yet, use the **Add an Account** option in the **Team** list and follow Xcode instructions.
+   If you haven't set up your team yet, use the **Add an Account** option in the **Team** list and follow the instructions in Xcode.

 4. Make sure that the Bundle Identifier is unique and a Signing Certificate is successfully assigned.